sushmithaJeyaraj33/SQL_Training/README_Day3_Complex_Data_Representation_Analysis.md

 ## Objective

 Investigate how indexing improves the performance of ARRAY and JSONB queries by comparing execution plans before and after creating **GIN (Generalized Inverted Index)** indexes.

-The assignment requires:

-> **For each approach, investigate how the data should be indexed and compare query performance before and after optimization.**

 ---